 - At the finish, your medal is placed around your neck, a warm drink awaits and buses are on hand to shuttle you back to the Event Car Park.

-- Non wetsuit swimmers can change at the Finish Area and wetsuit swimmers can use the changing shelters at the Finish Area.
+- Non wetsuit swimmers can change at the Finish Area.

 - Although this really event is about taking part and completing the journey, we do have prizes for the fastest in each age group for both wetsuit and non-wetsuit swimmers.

-What pace should I put down when I enter?
+What Mile Swim Pace should I submit when I enter?

 What time does the event finish?